naotokui/RhythmVAE_M4L/README.md

 ## Requirement
 - On Mac: **Ableton Live Suite for Mac 10.1.2** or later
 - On Windows: Ableton Live Suite for Windows 10.1.2 **and Standalone Max 8.1.2 or later**
-On windows, you need to set the path of external standalone Max installation on the preference panel of Ableton Live.
+On Windows, you need to set the path of external standalone Max installation on the preference panel of Ableton Live.
 The device is not compatible with the internal Max runtime.

+## Installation
+- When you open the Max patch first time, you need to press `script npm install` to install Node.js packages.

 ## Known problems
 - Incompatible with folders with names containing special characters such as `[]?*!|@`